cdeitrick/Lolipop/README.md

 ![timeseries](example/graphics/distinctive/example.genotypes.distinctive.png)

-#### Distance Heatmap
+### Distance Heatmap
 - graphics/.heatmap.distance.png

 A pairwise comparison of the calculated distance between each mutational trajectory.
 Trajectories are grouped by the final genotype.
 The heatmap will be annotated with the distance values if there are fewer than thirty total trajectories in the analysis.

 ![heatmap](example/graphics/example.heatmap.distance.png)

-#### Dendrogram
+### Dendrogram
 - graphics/.dendrogram.png
-Shows the arrangment and distance between clusters and member trajectories.
+Shows the arrangement and distance between clusters and member trajectories.
+Not available with `--method twostep`.

 ![dendrogram](example/graphics/example.dendrogram.png)

-### Scripts
+## Scripts
-- scripts/example.mermaid.md
 - scripts/example.r

-Two external scripts are used during the course of this analysis.
+One external script is used during the course of this analysis.
 The r script is based on the [ggmuller](https://cran.r-project.org/web/packages/ggmuller/vignettes/ggmuller.html) package implemented in r, and is used to convert the genotypes data into a format required to generate the muller plots.
 This script also generates a basic muller plot (/graphics/distinctive/.muller.png), although all other muller plots are created with the python implementation.
-The [mermaid](https://mermaidjs.github.io) script is used to generate the geneology plots.

-### Supplementary files
+## Supplementary files
-- supplementary-files/example.json
+- supplementary-files/.json

 A json-formatted file with all parameters used in the analysis.

+- supplementary-files/.nestscores.tsv

+Lists the scores between each genotype and the corresponding candidate ancestry genotypes.
+The highest score above or equal to 1 determines the parent genotype.